wichmann/find_pies/README.md

 find_pies searches for all devices inside a connected network filtered by a given MAC address.

-This tool is based on the Layer 2 network neighbourhood discovery tool by Benedikt Waldvogel.
+This tool was originally based on the Layer 2 network neighbourhood discovery tool by Benedikt Waldvogel.
 [1]

 ## Usage